The current version of RSQKit is a work in progress. Any content should not be considered final at this stage.

 Solutions

-• Go to Zenodo.
+• Go to Zenodo website.

-• Navigate to your Zenodo my account page
+• Navigate to your Zenodo profile page.

 • Authorise Zenodo to access your GitHub account